xfridrik/ppds/README.md

 ## Dining savages problem
+_Dining savages_ problem is analogy based on savages who share one pot.
+The pot contains a certain number of portions of food and savages can take from it as long as it is not empty.
+When the pot is empty, the savage must tell the cook(s) to fill it up again so that the savages can eat again until there is food.[^1]

 ## Our implementation requirements
 - The savages begin to dine all together.
 They start eating when the last one arrives.